arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ***RS-485 data line labels differ between manufacturers.
 Most manufacturers will use + and – to label the data lines or variations such as D+ and D-.
 Some manufacturers will label inputs as A and B but get the polarity backward, so A is positive and B negative.
 Although predicting how other manufacturers will mark these lines is impossible, practical experience suggests that the - line should be connected to the A terminal.
 The + line should be connected to the B terminal.
 Reversing the polarity will not damage an RS-485 device but will not communicate.***

-The sketch below shows how to use the RS-485 interface of the Portenta Machine Control for half-duplex communication.
+The example sketch below shows how to use the RS-485 interface of the Portenta Machine Control for half-duplex communication.

 ```arduino
 /*